servirtium/README/starting-a-new-implementation.md

 Each of the five tests done **so far** in the climate-api took a single country code.

-Change: For direct tests (as well as Servirtium record and playback), add the possibility of calculating averages for more than one country code.
+Change: For direct mode tests (as well as Servirtium record and playback modes), add the possibility of calculating averages for more than one country code.
 That would be a list of countries.
 Here's the Python test for for a new test for 'gbr' and 'fra' rainfall average:

 ![image](gbr-fra.png)